Yam-JS/YamJS/FAQ.md

-# I reloaded the plugin and got `java.lang.IllegalStateException: Multi threaded access requested by thread Thread[Server thread,7,main] but is not allowed for language(s) js.`
+# What does `java.lang.IllegalStateException: Multi threaded access requested by thread Thread[Server thread,7,main] but is not allowed for language(s) js.` mean when I reload the plugin?

-This doesn't seem to cause any errors or issues within YamJS.
-You can safety ignore the error message.
+This error message may appear when you reload the YamJS plugin and is usually isolated to reloading the YamJS GraalVM Context.
+It does not typically cause any errors or issues within YamJS, so you can safely ignore the message.
+However, we understand that this is not an ideal situation.
+If you have suggestions for how to improve the plugin to avoid this error message, please feel free to submit a pull request with your changes.